Fundamental groups of aspherical manifolds and maps of non-zero degree: Introduction

 The fundamental group of $M$ in Theorem \ref{thmB} is presentable by products having infinite (cyclic) center.
 By Eberlein's works~\cite{Eberlein1,Eberlein2} or, more generally, by the stirring work of Farb and Weinberger~\cite{FarbWeinb}, irreducible manifolds of dimension higher than one with fundamental groups with center do not admit metrics of non-positive sectional curvature.
 The non-domination results of Kotschick and L\"oh~\cite{KotschickLoeh1} deal mostly with non-positively curved manifolds.
 More precisely, they show that non-positively curved manifolds are dominated by products if and only if they are virtually diffeomorphic to products.
 Equivalently, the fundamental groups of those manifolds are reducible if and only if they are presentable by products.
 In the case of fiber bundles (which includes manifolds that do not admit metrics of non-positive sectional curvature~\cite{KapLeeb}), the results of~\cite{KotschickLoeh1} deal with targets whose fiber and base have fundamental groups not presentable by products and with targets with positive simplicial volume.

 A circle bundle $M$ over an aspherical manifold has vanishing simplicial volume~\cite{Gromov:bounded,Lueck:book}.
-Moreover, the infinite cyclic fundamental group of the $S^1$-fiber is obviously presentable by products and, as mentioned above, central in $\pi_1(M)$, which means that $\pi_1(M)$ is presentable by products.
-However, the property ``presentable by products" is not generally equivalent to ``reducible" for the fundamental groups of circle bundles; e.g. the fundamental group of any circle bundle over a closed surface with non-zero rational Euler class is presentable by products and irreducible.
-Nevertheless, when the base of the circle bundle has fundamental group not presentable by products, then $\pi_1(M)$ is reducible if and only if it is IIPP.
+Moreover, the infinite cyclic fundamental group of the $S^1$-fiber is presentable by products and, as mentioned above, central in $\pi_1(M)$, which means that $\pi_1(M)$ is presentable by products.
+However, as noted in Remark \ref{r:nonequivalentconditions}, the property ``presentable by products" is not generally equivalent to ``reducible", and this applies as well to fundamental groups of many circle bundles; e.g. the fundamental group of any circle bundle over a closed surface with non-zero rational Euler class is irreducible and presentable by products (but it is not IIPP; see Proposition \ref{p:3-mfdsnotIIPP}).
+In fact, when the base of the circle bundle has fundamental group not presentable by products, then $\pi_1(M)$ is reducible if and only if it is IIPP.
 The following result characterizes circle bundles with the latter property, and is a partial converse to Theorem \ref{thmB}:

 \begin{thmx} Let $M \stackrel{\pi}\longrightarrow B$ be a circle bundle over a closed aspherical manifold $B$ whose fundamental group $\pi_1(B)$ is not presentable by products.
 Then the following are equivalent: \begin{itemize} \item[(1)] $M$ is dominated by a non-trivial product of closed oriented manifolds; \item[(2)] $M$ is finitely covered by a product $S^1 \times B'$, for some finite cover $B' \longrightarrow B$; \item[(3)] $\pi_1(M)$ is reducible; \item[(4)] $\pi_1(M)$ is IIPP. \end{itemize} \end{thmx}